It Feels Like My Lawyer Is Working Against Me, Here's How to Tell If You're Right

 Step 4: Request your file

-You have the right to a copy of your entire case file.
-This includes discovery, correspondence, notes, and everything else.
+In most jurisdictions, you have the right to a copy of your case file.
+This generally includes discovery, correspondence, notes, and related materials.
 If your attorney resists, that's a red flag the size of a billboard.
+It may be time to fire your lawyer or file a bar complaint.

 Step 5: Get an outside perspective